On the modeling and mitigation of interference fringes in polarimetric instrumentation: The impact of polarization fringes on optical-design trades

 When allowed by the spectral requirements of the instrument, the choice of bias thickness of the birefringent elements, compatibly with their fabricability, and of the thickness of the possible gaps between elements (whether these are filled with index matching materials or not), can effectively be used to control the impact of intensity and polarization fringes in the instrument.
 Similarly, one can often utilize glass windows of adequate thickness to achieve the same results.
-The final example we present demonstrates such utilization of windows made of isotropic materials for the purpose of decreasing the dominant fringe period well below the spectral resolution of the instrument.
-For this example, we consider the same SiO$_2$-MgF$_2$ achromatic half-wave retarder used for Fig.~\ref{fig:spatial_fringes_achro}, illuminated by a collimated beam in normal incidence around 500\,nm.
+The final two examples we present demonstrate the trades of choosing adequate bias thicknesses of birefringent elements and the utilization of windows made of isotropic materials, for the purpose of decreasing the dominant fringe period well below the spectral resolution of the instrument.

+For the first example, we consider again the FUV PCM modeled in the previous section, and evaluate again the amount of fringe suppression for a f/13 beam of radiation spectrally sampled with an instrument resolution of 40000---similarly to what was shown in Fig.~\ref{fig:Polstar PCM 2}---after reducing the bias thickness of the PCM plates from 0.4\,mm down to 0.3\,mm (cf.~Table~\ref{tab:PCM}).
+The blue curves in Figs.~\ref{fig:Polstar PCM 2} and \ref{fig:Polstar PCM 3} correspond to the same solution, whereas the orange curves in Fig.~\ref{fig:Polstar PCM 3} now correspond to the case of reduced bias thickness.
+This comparison shows that, for the adopted shape of the incoming beam and the specified spectral resolution of the instrument, the adoption of thinner plates for the same PCM model leads to a significantly worse suppression of the fringe pattern over the wavelength interval of this example.

+For the second example, we consider again the SiO$_2$-MgF$_2$ achromatic half-wave retarder used for Fig.~\ref{fig:spatial_fringes_achro}, illuminated by a collimated beam in normal incidence around 500\,nm.
 The three different curves in the Mueller matrix plots of Fig.~\ref{fig:Clarke_window} show the cases of the original achromat model (black curves), and for the same achromat sandwiched between two index-matching glass windows (nominally, amorphous SiO$_2$ and MgF$_2$ crystals) with a thickness of 5\,mm (orange curves) and 15\,mm (blue curves).
 The sampling resolution of the plot is 20000, for an effective spectral resolution of about 10000.
-We note the significant suppression of polarization fringes that can be attained by utilizing windows of adequate thickness in applications that do not require a very high spectral resolution.
+We note the significant suppression of polarization fringes that can be attained by utilizing passive windows of adequate thickness in applications that do not require a very high spectral resolution.